zalitua/study-buddy/README.md

 - cd to the correct directory
 - run: npm start

+### Entering the site:

+- A user starts at the home page
+If the user has previously registered and their login credentials are currently active, then navigation to the dashboard is automatic.

+### How to register:

+- From the home page click on the signup button and a signup modal will be displayed
+- Fill in the inputs and click the signup button
+If the email and password meet format checks then the user account is created.
+An authentication record is created, a user ID is assigned and user's details are stored in the database.
+Login is automatic as is navigation to the profile form page.

+### How to login:

+- From the home page click on the login button and a login modal will be displayed
+- Fill in the user credentials and click the login button If the user credentials match those stored with the authentication service then navigation to the dashboard is automatic.
+Note: all pages use protected routes, so if a user tries to navigate to a page without being logged in, then navigation to the home page is automatic.

 ### How to create a group:

 - Navigate to the group page